raphaelstary/aladdinscave/README.md

 # aladdin's cave
-game jam prototype for the The Public Domain Jam 3
+a sokoban action puzzle game prototype telling parts of 'the story of aladdin; or, the wonderful lamp'